shaneholloman/three-geospatial/packages/atmosphere/WEBGPU.md

 ### Light shafts

-Light shafts are produced by subtracting the inscattered light within shadowed segments of camera rays. [`ShadowLengthNode`](#-shadow-length-node) computes the shadow length along the camera ray using epipolar sampling and cascaded shadow maps.
+Light shafts are produced by subtracting the scattered light within shadowed segments of camera rays. [`ShadowLengthNode`](#-shadow-length-node) computes the shadow length along the camera ray using epipolar sampling and cascaded shadow maps.

 ```ts
 import { getSunDirectionECEF } from '@takram/three-atmosphere'